-Property, plant and equipment items, as well as their accumulated depreciation, are derecognized at the time of their sale or when no economic benefits are expected from their use or subsequent sale.
-Gains and losses from the sale of assets correspond to the difference between the income from the transaction and its carrying amount and are recognized in the caption "Other income" in the statement of comprehensive income.
+Property, plant and equipment entries, as well as their accumulated depreciation, are derecognized at the time of their sale or when no economic benefits are expected from their use or subsequent sale.
+Gains and losses from the sale of assets correspond to the difference between the income from the transaction and its carrying amount and are recognized in the caption "Other income" in the statement of revenue and expenditure.